canonical/charmed-5g/docs/tutorials/getting_started.md

 :align: center
 ```

-## 7. Run the 5G simulation
+## 8. Run the 5G simulation

-Run the simulation
+Run the simulation:

 ```console
 juju run gnbsim/leader start-simulation
 ```

-The simulation executed successfully if you see `success: "true"` as one of the
+The simulation executed successfully if you see `success: "true"` as one of the output messages:
-output messages:

 ```console
 ubuntu@host:~$ juju run gnbsim/leader start-simulation